Welcome to Kindergarten 2022-23

 September is always an exciting time.
 Curiosity and opportunity open the door to a year full of exploring, discovering, connecting and creating.
 We are thrilled to have you and learn alongside you.
 At Somerset School, we are strong and we all belong.

-The Somerset Kindergarten is a safe and welcoming environment where students will engage in various activities that will draw the children into answering questions around our inquiry topics and areas of interest.
+The Somerset Kindergarten is a safe and welcoming environment where students will engage in various activities which will draw the children into answering questions around our inquiry topics and areas of interest.
 With such vibrant learning opportunities outside, we will be investigating the wonder of the natural world around the school.
 The students will learn to explore ideas about themselves, their role in the community, and in the world around them.
-For more detailed information about the Kindergarten Program of Studies, please visit: My Child's Learning

 Kindergarten Pick Up & Drop Off